Beamfinds/BeamFinds-App/README.md

-# BeamFinds
+# BeamFinds App

-BeamFinds is a desktop mod downloader and manager for [BeamNG.drive](https://www.beamng.com/).
-It connects to BeamFinds to download mods directly into your BeamNG.drive mods folder and provides tools for keeping an installation organized.
+BeamFinds App is a desktop mod downloader and manager for the game [BeamNG.drive](https://www.beamng.com/).
+It connects to [BeamFinds](https://beamfinds.com) to download mods directly into your BeamNG.drive mods folder and provides tools for keeping an installation organized.

 ## Features